materialos/icons/Android-Guidelines.md

 **Whole Icon:** *Need:* Tint, shade, drop shadow, raised object shadows clipped off if applicable [*(See Whole Icon)*](#whole-icon)

+## Crease (Suggestion):
+* Composed of two lines that are each the width of the object and 1px tall
+* Darker line should be the top, where the top down light wouldn't have as much of a direct effect.
+* 5% opacity shade color for top, 5% white for bottom (Unless the object it too light).

 ## Colors:
 * Material Design Palette colors as much as possible. (some greens and special colors don't apply)
 * Limit use of gradient spots or objects (excluding lighting effects, -45° only)